Whats the Turing Profile and How to complete it?

 Building your Turing Resume

-After completing the Coding Challenge, you will be prompted to build your Turing Profile.
 As you start editing your profile, you will see that your resume contents have already been organized and arranged professionally.
-However, we will still require additional context and information from your end.
-Just follow these simple steps to polish and finalize your Turing Profile.
+However, we will still need more context and information from you.
+You can just follow these simple steps to polish and finalize your Turing Profile.

 Step 1: Find the Resume Builder in the Turing Profile section of your dashboard.